 Step 1 – Locating and Defining Issues or Problems

 This step focuses on uncovering the nature and boundaries of a situation or question related to marketing strategy or implementation.
-In defining the issues or problems, the researcher should take into account the purpose of the study, the relevant background information, what information is needed, and how it will be used in decision making.
+In defining the issues or problems, the researcher should consider the study’s purpose, the relevant background information, what information is needed, and how it will be used in decision-making.

 Step 2 – Designing the Market Research Project

-This step is focused on creating a research plan or overall approach on how you are going to solve the issue or problem identified.
+This step is focused on creating a market research plan or overall approach on how you are going to solve the issue or problem identified.
 A research plan or approach is a framework or blueprint for conducting the marketing research project.
-It details the procedures necessary for obtaining the required information, and its purpose is to design a study that will test the hypotheses of interest, determine possible answers to the research questions, and provide the information needed for decision making.
+It details the procedures necessary for obtaining the required information, and its purpose is to design a study that will test the hypotheses of interest, determine possible answers to the research questions, and provide the information needed for decision-making.

 The research design involves the following steps:

 - Step 1: Conduct secondary data analysis

-- Methods of collecting quantitative data (survey, observation, and experimentation)
+- Step 3: Determine methods of collecting quantitative data (survey, observation, and experimentation)